Classic Priest PvP Guide

-Engineering is a great profession in WoW Classic, as it creates a lot of useful consumables and trinkets — particularly the popular Thorium Grenade.
-Some of those are especially strong in PvP, but most of them trigger a 1-minute shared cooldown:
+Engineering is a great profession in WoW Classic, as it creates a lot of useful consumables and trinkets — particularly the popular Iron Grenade and Goblin Sapper Charge.
+Some of those are especially strong in PvP, but most of them trigger a 1-minute shared cooldown.

 - Goblin Sapper Charge (5-minute cooldown, triggers 1-minute on rest)

 - Goblin Land Mine

 - 10 Dec.
 2019: Added a Best in Slot PvP gear guide and reworked the consumables guide.